For more than two decades, R&B singer R. Kelly had faced allegations of sexual abuse.

 2001: Sued by intern

-April and May 2002: Two more court cases
+April/May 2002: Two more court cases

-June 2002: Charged over child pornography
+June 2002: Charged over child abuse videos

 Kelly, who posted $750,000 bail, immediately denied the charges in an interview with MTV and later pleaded not guilty in court.

-It took six years for the case to come to trial, during which time Kelly released his wildly successful Trapped In The Closet album; and was nominated for an Image Award by the NAACP (National Association for the Advancement of Colored People), prompting widespread criticism.
+It took six years for the case to come to trial, during which time Kelly released his wildly successful Trapped In The Closet album and was nominated for an Image Award by the NAACP (National Association for the Advancement of Colored People), prompting widespread criticism.

 The jury eventually concluded they could not prove that the girl on the tape was a minor, and Kelly was found not guilty on all counts.

 2002-2004: Arrest prompts further charges

 The charges were dropped when a judge agreed with Kelly's defence team that police lacked sufficient evidence to justify a search.

 2017: Allegations of a "cult"

 The article alleged that Kelly seduced young women when they approached him for help with their music careers, before taking control of their lives - dictating "what they eat, how they dress, when they bathe, when they sleep, and how they engage in sexual encounters that he records".